Martyn Bennett: Death and legacy

 In March 2012 an anthology was released on the Long Tale Recordings label, entitled Aye.
 The album consisted of remastered tracks and some new material, compiled by the Martyn Bennett Trust.

 In 2013 Creative Scotland announced they would fund an annual prize for new music composition, named in his honour.

 A stage show, Grit: The Martyn Bennett Story, was created as part of the 2014 Commonwealth Games cultural programme.
 Conceived by Cora Bissett, it was written by Kieran Hurley.
 Bisset directed the show, having worked in close collaboration with his friends and family to create the show.
 It premiered at the Tramway in Glasgow in May 2014, then was performed in Mull.
 It was named event of the year at the 2014 Scots Trad Music Awards.
 Real World Records label re-released Grit to coincide with the stage show.

 Greg Lawson, who had been friends with Bennett and who scored Liberation for a performance at Celtic Connections in 2006, went on to recreate Grit with an orchestral score for live performance.
 Lawson spent more than a year working on Nae Regrets, working out how an orchestra might recreate Bennett's precise arrangements.

 He assembled eighty musicians to form the Grit orchestra.
 On 15 January 2015, just over a decade after Bennett's death, Lawson conducted the Grit orchestra at the Glasgow Royal Concert Hall, to perform the Opening Concert at Celtic Connections.
 The concert was later named as the event of the year at the 2015 Trad awards.
 A further performance was given on 23 August 2016 at the Edinburgh Playhouse as part of the 2016 Edinburgh International Festival.
 To celebrate the 20th anniversary of Bothy Culture, and the 25th anniversary of the Celtic Connections festival, Lawson and the orchestra, now containing some 100 traditional folk, classical and jazz musicians, performed the show Bothy Culture and Beyond at the SSE Hydro, Glasgow on 27 January 2018.

-In 2024, Luath Press published a biography Brave New Music: The Martyn Bennett Story.
+In 2024, Luath Press published Brave New Music: The Martyn Bennett Story, a biography written by the piper and folklorist Gary West.